-In this edition of "Meet the members", we interview Sylvia Boesch, neurologist at the University Hospital Innsbruck, Austria.
+In this edition of "Meet the members", we interview Sylvia Boesch, neurologist at the University Hospital Innsbruck, Austria (affiliated partner).
 She will tell us a bit more about her work in the hospital, within ERN-RND and her expectations for the network.

 1. What is your profession (department, affiliation, etc.) and your medical expertise or specific field of interest/why?